 WhatsApp Business

-In 2023, the Business API generated an estimated $382.6 million, making it WhatsApp’s largest direct revenue stream.
-By late 2024, paid messaging was on track to reach a $1 billion annual run rate, reflecting strong enterprise adoption.
+In 2025, the Business API generated an estimated $1.2 billion, making it WhatsApp's largest direct revenue stream.
+By the end of 2025, paid messaging had exceeded a $2 billion annual run rate, reflecting strong enterprise adoption.

-From a unit economics perspective, the average annual revenue per user (ARPU) for WhatsApp Business users is estimated to be approximately $0.26 in 2025.
+From a unit economics perspective, the average annual revenue per user (ARPU) for WhatsApp Business users is estimated to be approximately $0.35 based on full-year 2025 data.
 Although modest at the individual level, the scale of WhatsApp’s business adoption drives meaningful contribution to overall revenue.

 The Business Platform API exemplifies WhatsApp’s strategy of monetizing business-to-consumer (B2C) communication, allowing companies to proactively message customers while preserving an ad-free user experience for individuals.